MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 > **NOTE:** The examples code within the this guide will be written in Unity C# & Azure Function C# code.

-Now that your function is registered, and you have the Beta SDK installed, you can now call that function from within your SDK.
+Now that your function is registered, and you have the Beta SDK installed, you can now call that function from within your client.

 ```C#
 //This snippet assumes that your game client is already logged into PlayFab.